 Obviously we want you to come to as many rehearsals as possible and we don't expect you to miss them for frivolous reasons but everyone has other claims on their time and if you miss an occasional rehearsal we accept that.
 It helps us if you can let us know in advance by indicating it on the register but if you are ill that may not be possible.
 You can always advise us by phone or electronically that you will not be at a practice if you are ill.

 You don't normally* have to buy any music.
 Our Librarian checks what people want for the coming term and orders music either to buy or to hire.
-You can let him know in advance from the website.
+You can let him know in advance from this website.
 Some people prefer to buy their own copies as then they can write on them as they wish and not worry.
-Others prefer to hire their music which we get from one of several music libraries around the country, and hand it back after the concert.
+(Buying via a choir order means we can often get them on discount and so also helps to put money into choir funds) Others prefer to hire their music which we get from one of several music libraries around the country, and hand it back after the concert.

-Occasionally a stock of music comes to the choir from a present or past member who needs to do a clear-out.
+Occasionally a stock of music comes to the choir from a choral singer who needs to do a clear-out.
 This music is usually offered in return for a donation to choir funds.
 This can be a useful, though unreliable, means to acquire copies of works that are likely to be sung frequently.
 Some charity shops also have sheet music sections that are worth exploring.

 * Very occasionally we will have a very short piece that we particularly want to sing and but can't find from a hire source.
 We then need to buy it or print it ourselves so we ask choir members to pay for a copy but it will only be a small amount, about £3 at most.
 If we print it, it may well be a composition by one of our talented choir members.

-2018/19 Subscriptions for adult members are £50 per term or £90 for the year payable at the start of term by cash or cheque to 'Richmondshire Choral Society'.
-If you pay for the year but do not sing for the second term, we regret that we will not be able to make a refund.
+2018/19 Subscriptions for adult members are £50 per term or £90 for the year payable at the start of term by cash, cheque to 'Richmondshire Choral Society' or by internet bank transfer.
+(Contact us for details) If you pay for the year but do not sing for the second term, we regret that we will not be able to make a refund.

 Students in full time education or training pay no subs.